Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Migration path with four phases.

-You might migrate from Amazon RDS to Cloud SQL in a series of iterations—for example, you might migrate some database instances first and others later.
-For each separate migration iteration, you follow the phases of the general migration framework, which is as follows:
+You might migrate from your source environment to Google Cloud in a series of iterations—for example, you might migrate some workloads first and others later.
+For each separate migration iteration, you follow the phases of the general migration framework:

 1. Assess and discover your workloads and data.